lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   must be required.

-* sending: The Rule ID is sent to the other end followed by information resulting from the compression of header fields.
-This information is sent in the order expressed in the Rule for the matching fields.
+* sending: The Rule ID is sent to the other end followed by information resulting from the compression of header fields, directly followed by the payload.
+  The product of field compression is sent in the order expressed in the Rule for the matching fields.
 The way the Rule ID is sent depends on the specific LPWAN layer two technology and will be specified in a specific document, and is out of the scope of this document.
   For example, it can be either included in a Layer 2 header or sent in the first byte of